gardener/etcd-druid/docs/development/getting-started-locally.md

 export KUBECONFIG=$PWD/hack/e2e-test/infrastructure/kind/kubeconfig
 ```

-### Setting up Etcd-Druid
+## Setting up etcd-druid

-Generates the Etcd CRD and deploy an etcd-druid pod into the cluster

 ```sh
 make deploy
 ```

+This generates the `Etcd` CRD and deploys an etcd-druid pod into the cluster

-### Applying the etcd CR
+### Prepare the Etcd CR

+Etcd CR can be configured in 2 ways.
+Either to take backups to the store or disable them.
+Follow the appropriate section below based on the requirement.

+The Etcd CR can be found at this location `$PWD/config/samples/druid_v1alpha1_etcd.yaml`

 - **Without Backups enabled**

-    To setup Etcd-druid without backups enabled, apply the Etcd yaml to the cluster

-    Confirm that the `spec.backup.store` is commented out.
+    To setup Etcd-druid without backups enabled, make sure the `spec.backup.store` section of the Etcd CR is commented out.

-    ```sh
-    # Apply the etcd CR yaml
-    kubectl apply -f config/samples/druid_v1alpha1_etcd.yaml
-    ```

 - **With Backups enabled (On Cloud Provider Object Stores)**

+  - **Prepare the secret**

     Create a secret for cloud provider access.
 Find the secret yaml templates for different cloud providers [here](https://github.com/gardener/etcd-backup-restore/tree/master/example/storage-provider-secrets).